AndersDeath/diary2/README.md

 Well, I got a shower.
 I packed all my things.
 I'm ready to departure.
 We crossed the border well.
 Everything is ok.
 Zhukovscky airport sucks.
 It is very bad place.
 I do not want to be there again.
 Ksusha's mpther and her husband picked up  us in that place.
 We ate shashlik near the roard.
 WE a re in Rzhev now.
 I will provide more tomorrow.

+# 15 August 2022 - Monday - Rzhev

+Today was a quite busy day.
+We handeled some deals that are related to daily problems like orders, PCR tests. etc.